 An effective discharge control system ought to be all-encompassing.
 It should be a mix of effectively applied logical thoughts and innovative headways; it should uphold the economy and be supported by the public.
 The control strategies taken to handle air pollution must be sustainable.

-- The suburban air pollution control strategy should focus on sustainable means of public transportation modes, such as cycle lanes, BRTs, trams, metros, and well-connected pedestrian facilities, which can further ensure minimum or less use of private vehicles, thereby reducing air pollution levels.
+- The suburban air pollution control strategy should focus on sustainable means of public transportation modes, such as cycle lanes, BRTs, trams, metros, and well-connected pedestrian facilities.
+It will further ensure the minimum or less use of private vehicles, thereby reducing air pollution levels.

-- Strict laws must be enforced, such as congestion pricing and emission trading, which have the potential to reduce emissions drastically.
+- Government must enforce strict policy, such as congestion pricing and emission trading, which have the potential to reduce emissions drastically.

 - Using alternative fuels and e-cars, e-bikes, and hybrid vehicle types must be promoted by the government.

-- Public awareness programs should be initiated by the government in every city, both rural and urban, highlighting the importance of managing air pollution at its source and the various control measures that could be taken to decrease pollutant emissions.
+- Government should initiate the public awareness program in every city, both rural and urban, highlighting the importance of managing air pollution at its source.
+And, the various control measures that could be taken to decrease pollutant emissions.

 - The green buffer around cities, maintenance of 33% green cover around urban areas, installation of water fountains across the cities.